OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/course_elements/Other.md

  **Transmit e-mail address:** By checking this box a user's e-mail address will be transferred to your external learning application.

- **Additional attributes** : You can add additional parameters inside this input box that should be transferred to a learning application.
+ **Additional attributes:** You can add additional parameters inside this input box that should be transferred to a learning application.
 You can e.g. tell this learning application to transfer a query from the learning platform OLAT.
 (External learning applications have to be able to process such